 Overview of the Algorithms.
-The deterministic and probabilistic algorithms share the same main ideas that are adapted from the rational factorization algorithms of [Lec04].
-However this adaptation is not as direct as expected.
-Our algorithms combine advantages of Gao's algorithm [Gao03] and the classical (Hensel) lifting and recombination scheme.
-This scheme goes back to Zassenhaus [Zas69, Zas78] and is a cornerstone of the fastest rational factorization algorithms [Hoe02, BHKS04, Lec04, Lec05].
+The deterministic, probabilistic and heuristic algorithms share the same main ideas that are adapted from the rational factorization algorithms of [Lec06, Lec07].
+Our algorithms combine advantages of Gao's algorithm [Gao03] and the classical Hensel lifting and recombination scheme.
+This scheme was popularized by Zassenhaus [Zas69, Zas78] and is nowadays a cornerstone of the fastest rational factorization algorithms [Hoe02, BHKS04, Lec06, Lec07].

-We now sketch out the main stages of the algorithms.
+Now we sketch out the main stages of the algorithms.
 At the beginning, the coordinates (x, y) are changed to sufficiently generic ones.
 The coordinates are changed back in each absolutely irreducible factor at the end of the computations.
 These operations are presented in Section 1.
 With suitable coordinates, the lifting and recombination scheme proceeds as follows:

 - 1. Lifting.
-We compute a certain power series $\phi(x)$ solution of $F(x, \phi) = 0$ to a precision (x^{σ}) , where σ depends linearly on d.
+We compute a certain power series $\phi(x)$ solution of $F(x, \phi) = 0$ to a precision $(x^{\sigma})$ , where $\sigma$ depends linearly on d.
 These operations are described in Section 2. - 2.
 Recombination.
 This stage divides into two main steps, namely: - a.
 Linear System Solving.
-From the previous series φ , we construct a linear system whose basis of solutions has rank r and contains sufficient information to deduce the absolutely irreducible factors.
-This step is presented in Section 3.
+From the previous series $\phi$ , we construct a linear system whose basis of solutions has rank r and contains sufficient information to deduce the absolutely irreducible factors.
+This step is presented in Section 3. - b.

-b.
 Absolute Partial Fraction Decomposition.
-From a basis of solutions of the previous system, we construct a polynomial $G \in \mathbb{K}[x, y]$ such that the absolutely irreducible factors of F can be easily deduced by computing the partial fraction decomposition of G/F in $\overline{\mathbb{K}(x)}(y)$.
+From a basis of solutions of the previous system, we construct a polynomial $G \in \mathbb{K}[x, y]$ such that the absolutely irreducible factors of F can be easily deduced by computing the partial fraction decomposition of G/F in $\overline{\mathbb{K}(x)}(y)$ .
 This step is detailed in Section 4.

 This presentation privileges Zassenhaus' point of view but we shall see later that our algorithms are strongly related to Gao's algorithm [Gao03].
 The factorization algorithms are completed in Section 5.
 In Section 6 we report on our implementation in MAGMA [Mag].
-Before entering details, we briefly describe each stage so that the skeleton of the algorithms becomes clear.
+Before entering the details, we briefly describe each stage so that the skeleton of the algorithms becomes clear.